 With a seventeen member medical staff, Magers Health and Wellness Center provides a high quality medical home, caring for illnesses, injuries, chronic health problems and preventive medicine.
 The Wellness Office offers programs on topics such as wellness, alcohol and other drugs, exercise and fitness, healthy eating and weight management, stress management, sexuality issues and tobacco cessation.
-SoBEARS is a program designed specifically to support students in recovery.
+Collegiate Recovery Program is designed specifically to support students in recovery.

 The university will conduct a biennial review of this program to determine its effectiveness, make changes where necessary, and ensure that it is consistently enforced.

 Revision of the alcohol and other drug abuse prevention program

 Action on any of the above recommendations should be followed by a careful review of the Alcohol and Other Drug Abuse Prevention Program by the staff of the Dean of Students for any necessary revisions.
 Proposed revisions should then be presented to the President and his Administrative Council for approval.